 Until a few years ago, I'd never heard of the Waffle House Index.
 It's a phrase coined by the Federal Emergency Management Agency (FEMA), which uses the Waffle House chain as an informal indication of which areas have been hardest hit by a natural disaster.
 There are three colors on the index — green, yellow and red.

-It may sound silly, but FEMA Administrator Craig Fugate says that if the Waffle House in a disaster-hit area is closed, “That’s really bad.
+It may sound silly, but it makes sense.
+FEMA Administrator Craig Fugate famously said after the 2011 Joplin tornado: "If you get there and the Waffle House is closed?
+That’s really bad.
 That’s where you go to work."

 Company managers created a post-disaster business strategy after Hurricane Katrina destroyed seven of its restaurants and temporarily shut down 100 others.